simul/simul.github.io/changelist.md

 Fri 27 Mar : Fix incorrect links in Unreal source docs page.
 Fri 27 Mar : Add Simul/Platform/Windows to Simul.markdoc so that ThisPlatform/*.h can be read.
 Wed 25 Mar : Additional cloud render mode on widget.
-Wed 25 Mar : Better compositing of aurorae.
-Tue 24 Mar : Optional cloud rendering experimental variant
-Mon 23 Mar : DEPLOY_ALL fixed for CopyToTargetDir.py.
-Mon 23 Mar : Fix for Geomagnetic to Geography lookup for CloudWindow position.
-Aurora::GetGlobalDirectionToSun() fixed.
-Sat 21 Mar : Fix unwanted changes to CopyToTargetDir.py
-Thu 19 Mar : Add Core_MD to CopyToTargetDir.py
-Thu 19 Mar : Init commit for converting from Geographic to Geomagnetic orientation for CloudWindow.
-Mon 16 Mar : Minor correction to structured buffer initialisation for water probes, as well as extra shader paths for the new platform module
-Mon 16 Mar : Sample changes.
-Mon 16 Mar : Fix bad merge.

 <hr>